Senators struggle to amend, finish $1T infrastructure bill

 Called the Infrastructure Investment and Jobs Act, the thick bill is a first part of Biden’s infrastructure agenda, and would inject billions of new spending on roads, bridges, waterworks, broadband and other projects to virtually every corner of the nation.

 The late-night session stalled out as new debates emerged over proposed amendments to change the 2,700-page package.
-Senators have processed nearly two dozen amendments, so far, and none has substantially changed the framework of the public works package, which would send money for roads, bridges, waterworks, broadband and other projects to virtually every corner of the nation.
-With more than a dozen amendments still to go, senators struggled toward midnight to reach agreements.
+Senators have processed nearly two dozen amendments, so far, and none has substantially changed the framework of the public works package.
+With more than a dozen amendments still to go, senators struggled to reach agreements.

 One of the amendments generating the most attention Thursday involved cryptocurrency.